 The oldest paintings here are up to 12,000 – 15,000 years old – although there are sources that state that drawings are even 30,000 years old and thus might be some of the oldest in the world.
 Many of the drawings of Bhimbetka represent also quite high artistic standards.

 Although there are more than 500 caves with artwork, the number of drawings in separate caves is varying.
-Some caves contain just few faint paintings but some have many layers of drawings on walls and ceilings.
-Ceiling in some enormous caves is quite high – but still covered with exquisite drawings.
+Some caves contain just a few faint paintings but some have many layers of drawings on walls and ceilings.
+The ceiling in some enormous caves is quite high – but still covered with exquisite drawings.

-Artists in Bhimbetka used mainly white and red color of diiferent shades, occasionally also green, yellow and orange.
+Artists in Bhimbetka used a white and red color of different shades, occasionally also green, yellow and orange.

 These colors were prepared by combining manganese, hematite, wooden coal, soft red stone, plant leaves.
 Sometimes animal fat and extracts of leaves were used as well.